fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 First, all processes must use the same `MASTER_PORT`.
 If each process uses a different port, they can't communicate.
 Set it once before initialization, not per-process.

 Second, always use DistributedSampler with your DataLoader.
-Without it, each process sees all the data, which means you're not actually doing distributed training—just running the same training multiple times.
+Without it, each process sees all the data, which means you're not actually doing distributed training - just running the same training multiple times.

 Third, call `sampler.set_epoch(epoch)` in your training loop.
 This ensures data shuffling works correctly.
 Without it, each epoch uses the same data order.